FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	def boundary(x):
     	return x[0] < DOLFIN_EPS or x[0] > 1.0 - DOLFIN_EPS

-Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC <dolfin.cpp.fem.DiricletBC>`.
-A :py:class:`DirichletBC <dolfin.cpp.fem.DiricletBC>` takes three arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
+Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>`.
+A :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>` takes three arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
 In our example, the function space is :math:`V`, the value of the boundary condition :math:`(0.0)` can represented using a :py:class:`Constant <dolfin.functions.constant.Constant>` and the Dirichlet boundary is defined immediately above.
 The definition of the Dirichlet boundary condition then looks as follows:

 .. code-block:: python